KU-CSArch/gpgpu-bench/readme.txt

  - compile benchmarks
    + make CUDA
  - some benchmarks aren't compiled
-   + cfd, srad_v2, mummergpu in hahoe.usc.edu
+   + cfd in hahoe.usc.edu
-   + cfd, lavaMD, srad_v2, mummergpu in everest.usc.edu
+   + cfd, lavaMD, hybridsort in everest.usc.edu
  - bindary files will be generated in ./bin/

 3. SDK